 It was claimed (by oral communication) that the dropout was 0%.
-It would have been nice to have seen some actual statistics of student numbers, dropout rates, and throughput times (speed of study).
+It would have been nice to have seen some actual statistics of student numbers, dropout rates, and throughput times (speed of study), and student feed-back.

-We have asked for student evaluations (both on the program and course level) but we were told that student evaluations were not for external communication and only for internal use.
-Evaluations on the program level were available on faculty level, but not provided to the committee on their request.
+We have asked for student evaluations (both on the program and course level), but were told that student evaluations were not for external communication and only for internal use.
+Evaluations on the program level were available on faculty level, but neither provided to the committee on their request.

-Resources seem to be good with respect to open-source software and robotics systems but lack other materials (Arduino's; Virtual Reality).
-The small number of students that enrol in the program may influence the available budget negatively.
+Resources seem to be good with respect to open source software and robotics systems, but lack other materials (Arduino's; Virtual Reality).
+The small number of students that enroll in the program may influence the available budget negatively.
 Perhaps closer cooperation with the Department of Computer Science and IT-companies may result in sponsorships for these resources.

 The university's mechanisms for counselling for the postgraduate students need to work as good as for undergraduate students.
-Even though the majority of doctoral students study part time because they work, a mechanism / procedure should be in place in order to track any student problems on time, like financial problems.
+Even though the majority of postgraduate students study in part time because they work, a mechanism / procedure should be in place in order to track any student problems on time, like financial problems.

-Non-compliant/

-Sub-a area Partially Compliant/Compliant
+Sub- area Non-compliant/ Partially Compliant/Compliant

 5.1 Teaching and Learning resources Compliant

 5.2 Physical resources Compliant

 5.3 Human support resources Compliant

 5.4 Student support Compliant